 The Committee deemed it appropriate to name the prestigious Platelaying Award after Steve Maxwell.

+In 2022 the Annual Award was changed slightly with the awards split into three categories, two categories enabling recognition for minor and major projects, along with a third category focusing on the traditional Platelaying aspects of a project.

-This Annual Award is made to encourage excellence in platelaying, and to bring to public notice the skills required to gain such excellence.
-The Award is made to the staff responsible, who in the opinion of the Judges, best demonstrate this excellence.
-In other words, the Award will indicate a permanent way job well done.
+The Major and Minor Project Awards are made to the staff responsible, who in the opinion of the Judges, best demonstrate this excellence.
+In other words, the Award will indicate a permanent way Project well done.

 Eligible projects are any track renewal, or construction work, completed in the last financial year by, or under the control of, a Member of the NSW Section, whether on a government or private railway system.

+Judging Criteria Minor (<$3,000,000)/Major Projects (>$3,000,000)

+Scoring Category Available Score